-- funding available to the OfS for financial years 2022-23 to 2024-25 was previously announced in the government's strategic guidance letter to the OfS of 31 March 2022.
-12 - 24.
-The OfS has agreed 2024-25 academic year budgets in the light of the strategic guidance letters from the Secretary of State.
-In doing so, we have had to make an assumption about the recurrent funding that might be available for the 2025-26 financial year, because of its fourmonth overlap with the 2024-25 academic year.
-Any changes to the grant made available to the OfS by government for financial year 2024-25, or that we have assumed for financial year 2025-26, are likely to affect the funding we are able to distribute to providers in the 2024-25 academic year.
-If such changes arise, the OfS may adjust any funding allocation to a provider after it has been announced, to ensure that the total funding the OfS allocates remains within the available budget.
+- 16. The government's strategic guidance letter to the OfS of 19 May 2025 confirmed the recurrent funding available for the 2025--26 financial year (April to March) but did not show any indicative recurrent funding for the 2026--27 financial year.
+The letter also identified the policies and priorities that should underpin the OfS's approach to funding and applied terms and conditions to the OfS's use of the strategic priorities grant for the 2025--26 financial year.
+Capital funding for the 2025-26 financial year was announced in a separate letter also dated 19 May 2025.11 - 17.
+The OfS has agreed recurrent funding budgets for the 2025-26 academic year in the light of the strategic guidance letter from the Secretary of State.
+In doing so, we have had to make an assumption about the recurrent funding that might be available for the 2026-27 financial year, because of its four-month overlap with the 2025-26 academic year.
+Capital funding is allocated on a financial-year basis and does not require the same assumptions. - 18.
+Any changes to the grant made available to us by government for financial year 2025-26, or that we have assumed for financial year 2026-27, are likely to affect the funding we are able to distribute to providers in the 2025-26 academic year.
+If such changes arise, the OfS may adjust any funding allocation to a provider after it has been announced, to ensure that the total funding we allocate remains within the available budget.
+If a funding adjustment is required, the OfS will contact affected providers as soon as practicable to inform them of the adjustment and the change(s) to their existing funding.